 - Use the right wattage for lamps and fixtures.

 - Position lamps away from open windows, where strong breezes can blow draperies onto hot light bulbs.

 Furniture can play a large role in how quickly a fire spreads.
-And that’s because the foam and fillers burn rapidly, release tremendous heat, produce toxic gases, and consume oxygen rapidly.
+That’s because the foam and fillers burn rapidly, release tremendous heat, produce toxic gases, and consume oxygen rapidly.

-- Choose products that are specifically designed to be more fire resistant than conventional furniture.
-You can look for furniture made under the Upholstered Furniture Action Council program or meets the requirements of the California Bureau of Home Furnishings.
+- Choose fire-resistant furniture: Look for furniture approved by the Upholstered Furniture Action Council or that meets the requirements of the California Bureau of Home Furnishings.

 - Keep electrical cords, lamps, and appliances away from upholstered furniture and mattresses.

-If you’re planning to use another method to keep warm in your house, here are some things to keep in mind:
+If you’re planning to use another method to keep warm in your house, here are home fire safety tips to keep in mind:

 - Allow 3 feet of open space on all sides of space heaters, wood stoves, and fireplaces.

 - Refuel a heater only when it is cool.
 When refueling, make sure it’s away from any open flames, such as candles or lit cigarettes.